 Being really big and truly holding forth in our place of power...these are things that frighten the stew out of us.
 They're places where ego hits hard with crazy stories about the nature of power; what power truly looks like within our individual worlds, what it will look like coming from someone else, how others will respond to our power, etc.

 Why the crisis?
 Because the power we're most familiar with comes from ego.
 Ego power is about power over someone or being under the power/control of another person or situation.
+Authentic power which allows an overflowing of abundance has nothing to do with "power over" or "power under" and everything to do with love.
+Ego, always fearful of losing control, will work hard to sabotage you from stepping into your full brilliance by putting you into experiences of power over or power under.

 It takes conscious effort to develop your awareness of your authentic power, and it begins with a willingness to recognize those moments in your life where you're already expressing authentic power.
 Ego works to make you dismiss and discount these moments, "Oh that's nothing.
 That's how I always do it.
 It doesn't count."
 Authentic power is effortless because there is no struggle to "win" or control another so our experience with it can easily slip by unnoticed.
 Becoming consciously aware of when and how you are in relationship from a place of authentic power will draw more and more such experiences to you.
 These new experiences are the return that happens when you allow yourself to show up in a big way and to be of service in the world in a big way.